BenCoyne/bank_tech_test/README.md

 ```
 As a customer
 So I can have a bank account
-I want to be able to open a bank account
+I want to be able to open a bank account √

 As a customer
 So I can accuaretly track my transactions
-I want the default amount of money to be set to 0
+I want the default amount of money to be set to 0 √

 As a customer
-So I can increase save money
+So I can increase my account balance
-I want to be able to deposit funds from my account
+I want to be able to deposit funds from my account √

 As a customer
-So I can spend money
+So I can receive my money
-I want to be able to withdraw funds from my account
+I want to be able to withdraw funds from my account  √

 As a customer
 So I can see an accurate representation of my transactions